Gun laws in New York: Types of licenses and restrictions

 In New York State, pistol licenses are generally of two types: carry or premises-only.
-"Premises-only" is the most common license issued in NYC and is supposed to be "Shall-Issue."
+"Premises-only" is the most common license issued in NYC and is "shall-issue."
 Restrictions can be placed on either of the above types of licenses; for example, many jurisdictions allow handgun license holders to carry handguns only while hunting (i.e., sportsman's license) and/or traveling to and from the range (i.e., target license).

-Regional and cultural differences throughout the state

-Restrictions on handgun licenses in New York vary greatly from jurisdiction to jurisdiction.
-In contrast to "no carry" New York City, and some counties which only issue "to and from target shooting and hunting" licenses, many upstate counties issue unrestricted pistol licenses that allow unrestricted concealed carry of a loaded handgun (except at schools, court houses or courtrooms, and secure areas of airports).

-This dichotomy in New York's handgun license policies is an outgrowth of two specific cultural forces: the strength of home rule in the state and the tradition of the various hunting seasons in the rural counties.

 Assault weapons

 State law defines an assault weapon as: